 - 1 TB SSD

-If you are interested in using this computing capacity, contact one of the administrators: Jozef Barunik, Lubos Hanus, Jiri Kukacka and then please fill in this form (information by other users can be viewed here).
+If you are interested in using this computing capacity, contact one of the administrators: Jozef Barunik, Lubos Hanus, Jiri Kukacka and then please fill in this form.